oakes/play-clj.net/README.md

         "tcp://play-clj.net:4708")
 ```

 This will use a public server I am running.
 You are welcome to use it, but there are no guarantees about uptime.
-Running your own server is easy!
-Just clone this repo on a server, run `lein uberjar`, and then `java -jar target/play-clj.net-...-standalone.jar &`.
+Running your own server is easy:

+1. Clone this repo on a server and cd into it
+2. `lein uberjar`
+3. `java -jar target/play-clj.net-...-standalone.jar &`

 ## Getting Started (without play-clj)